mrEDitor/gnome-shell-extension-scroll-panel/README.md

 Gnome Shell Extension
 -----
-Scroll above an application's title to switch between windows on the active workspace, above the clock to switch between virtual workspaces, and above the window title to move it to another workspace.
+Scroll above an application's title to switch between windows on the active workspace, above the clock to switch between virtual workspaces.

 Get it from [extensions.gnome.org](https://extensions.gnome.org/extension/932/).